-Astrid HAAS, “Prairie Promises, Lone Star Limits: Depictions of Texas in German Travelogues of the Vormärz Era.”
-Publication in: Die USA im Vor- und Nachmärz: Imagologien in Politik—Literatur—Wissenschaft.
-Jahrbuch Forum Vormärz Forschung 23.
+Astrid HAAS.
+“Prairie Promises, Lone Star Limits: Depictions of Texas in German Travelogues from 1830-1860.”
+In: Die USA im Vor- und Nachmärz: Imagologien in Politik—Literatur—Wissenschaft.
+(Jahrbuch Forum Vormärz Forschung 23).
 Ed.
-Birgit Bublies-Godau and Anne-Rose Meyer (Bielefeld: Aisthesis, 2018).
+Birgit Bublies-Godau and Anne-Rose Meyer.
+Bielefeld: Aisthesis, 2018.
+235-253.

 About the Book:

 The volume studies processes of transfer and exchange among the USA, German emigrants, and their home countries.
 It focuses on the time period from 1815-1870.
 However, the book also engages with the impact of these processses up to the present day. http://www.vormaerz.de/jahrbuch.html

 I am a researcher, educator, and academic activities manager.
 Currently, I teach American Studies at Bielefeld University, Germany.
 I hold a doctorate in English (University of Münster, Germany, 2007) and a postdoctoral degree in North American Studies (Bielefeld University, 2016) – see also my CV page: https://astrid-haas.net/curriculum-vitae/

 I have previously taught at the universities of Münster, Bielefeld, and Wuppertal (all Germany) – see also: https://astrid-haas.net/teaching/.
 From 2007-2010 I co-coordinated the Research Group „E Pluribus Unum“ in Bielefeld.
 Before that, I had co-organized several scholarly and cultural events in Münster.